troclaux/notes/javascript.md

 ## modules

-> reusable pieces of code that can be exported from one program and imported into another
+> file that contain code that can be imported/exported from/to other files

 examples of `import` statements: